 Soy sauce - you could swap for tamari, just bear in mind it tends to be thicker and have a stronger flavour.

-Rice - I use sticky rice in this recipe as it gives the best texture, but you could regular white rice or even brown rice if you want a nutty flavour.
+Rice - I use sticky rice in this recipe as it gives the best texture.
+You could regular white rice or even brown rice if you want a nutty flavour.

 Kewpie mayonnaise - you could swap for a good-quality regular mayonnaise if that is what you already have.